ccoutant/dwarf-locations/013-generalize-address-spaces.md

 Then after the last paragraph add:

->    Om a multi-processor target a current thread is required to
+>    On a multi-processor target a current thread is required to
 >    identify which instance of a register any register operation is
 >    referring to.
 >